Colloquium: The Cosmic Dipole Anomaly: The Ellis Baldwin Test

 \subsection{The history of E \& B tests}

-Having presented the theoretical background as well as those practical considerations that immediately follow therefrom, we briefly review the two decades of studies that have implemented the \citeauthor{1984MNRAS.206..377E} test.
-It is only recently that enough data has been available for such implementation to enable statistically significant measurements of the matter dipole.
+Having presented the theoretical background as well as the practical considerations that immediately follow therefrom, we briefly review the two decades of studies that have implemented the \citeauthor{1984MNRAS.206..377E} test.
+It is only recently that enough data has been available for statistically significant measurements of the matter dipole to be made.
 Apart from statistics, careful treatment of systematics and methodology is essential for the accuracy of this test.
 The lessons learnt need to be retained for future while we await new data from ongoing and future experiments.\\

-As of writing, there are 158 citations to \citet{1984MNRAS.206..377E} indexed by NASA ADS, over half of which have been in the last three years (Figure~\ref{EB84_citations}).
+As of writing, there are 163 citations to \citet{1984MNRAS.206..377E} indexed by ADS, nearly half of which have been in the last three years as seen in Figure~\ref{EB84_citations}.
 In the following we offer an explanation for this trend and for the corresponding rapid development of the field now known as the `Cosmic Dipole Anomaly'.
 A brief comment commemorating ``Forty years of the Ellis-Baldwin test'' has been presented by \citet{Secrest:2025nbt}, and a broad overview of key results by \citet{2025RSPTA.38340027S}.